 Note: Only single value custom fields are supported.

-You can also Map the CSV column values.
+And in the last step, can Map the CSV column values.
 In the example above, the Map Field Value checkbox is selected for Priority, so next those values are going to be mapped.

 Links to requirements